-Annuities are a way of providing a guaranteed income for life when you retire.
+An annuity provides a guaranteed income throughout your retirement.
 You can use the money you have saved in a pension to purchase an annuity which will then provide you with a monthly, quarterly or annual income for the duration of your lifetime.
-The amount of income you get depends on how big your pension pot is and which options you choose for your annuity income, for example whether you choose to buy an escalating annuity that pays less at the start but increases in rate of inflation.

 A pension annuity is still the only product that will give you a guaranteed income for life paid regularly to you for the whole of your retirement.